derRiesenOtter/bachelor/docs/thesis/introduction.typ

 === Block Decomposition of Protein Sequences

-The block decomposition algorithm by Martin Girard was created as part of a surrogate model for low complexity protein sequences.
+The block decomposition algorithm by Martin Girard, who works at the Max Planck Institute for Polymer Research was used.
+This algorithm stems from an unpublished article where a surrogate model for low complexity protein sequences was created.
 The model itself is based on combinatorics on words, particular sturmian words and their generalizations.
 It was able to show that low complexity protein sequences have similar properties to homopolymers with equivalent parameters.
 For example the radius of gyration.
-Changes to the radius of gyration are strongly correlated to changes in the @llps propensity of a protein. @noauthor_files_2024
+Changes to the radius of gyration are strongly correlated to changes in the @llps propensity of a protein.
+The algorithm was kindly provided to test it as feature in this work. @noauthor_files_2024

 The block decomposition algorithm itself uses word balance as a measure of homogeneity.
 It finds the longest segments of the sequence, that have a word